A Step-by-Step Guide to User Access Reviews + Template

 You should also check for shadow admin accounts during user access reviews.
 These are non-admin user accounts with sensitive privileges that effectively make them admins.
 Unlike privileged admin accounts, these typically aren’t part of a privileged admin Active Directory (AD) group because they were granted sensitive privileges directly.

-Shadow admin accounts are highly desired by malicious users because they can be exploited to gain access to critical infrastructure and sensitive data, but are not as easy to identify and monitor as accounts under the well-known admin groups.
+Shadow admin accounts are highly desired by malicious users because they can be exploited to gain access to critical systems and sensitive data, but are not as easy to identify and monitor as accounts under the well-known admin groups.
 To mitigate the risk of these accounts, you can revoke the sensitive privileges they don’t need or move them into a privileged admin group where they can be closely monitored.

 4. Check for privilege creep of employees that have changed roles